-If you're a Pay as You Go customer and have enough credit to pay the £8.99 admin fee, EE will unlock your iPhone for you at that price.
+If you're a Pay As You Go customer and have enough credit to pay the £8.99 admin fee, EE will unlock your iPhone for you.

-Of course, it's not always going to be possible to find out the information you need, in which case you might need to use a third-party unlocking service as described later in this article.
+It's not always going to be possible to find the information you need - if you got it from eBay, for example, this could be tricky.
+If you can't, you might need to use a third-party unlocking service as described later in this article.

 How to unlock an iPhone on Vodafone

 Similarly, Vodafone requires you to have an account or know the details of the person who did.
-If that's not a problem, you can go straight ahead and use Vodafone's online unlocking form.
+If that's not a problem, use Vodafone's online unlocking form.

-It'll take up to 48 hours for the company to get back to you and up to 10 days to unlock the phone, and it's free to do so.
+It'll take up to 48 hours for the company to get back to you and up to 10 days to unlock the phone.
+The process is free.

 How to unlock an iPhone on Three